wrohdewald/restaround/README.rst

 define ``pre`` and ``no_pre_cache`` where pre mounts an external USB drive.
 So for the ``cache`` command, the USB drive will not be mounted.

+If both a general and a command specific flag are defined within a profile, the general flag is applied first.

 Pre- and Postscripts